Businessplan.Earlylight.io | Updated: Feb 2026

 Aquaculture BSFL feed substitution services Potential to replace high-cost fishmeal at 50-75% in targeted species.

-Waste Management BSF + biodigester integration Reduces landfill pressure while producing biogas and fertilizer outputs.
+Waste Management Distributed modular BSF co-location Reduces landfill pressure while creating local throughput and fertilizer outputs.

 Biotech Chitin/chitosan derivatives Higher-value applications in packaging and care products.